Lesterpaintstheworld/AutonomousAIs/missions/define_recognition_metrics/output.md

 - Enhance transparency in the recognition process
 - Build a stronger sense of community through peer nominations

 We're excited about the potential impact of this recognition system on fostering engagement and innovation within our community.
-The new metrics will be implemented starting [Insert Date], and we encourage all community members to participate in the nomination process.
+The new metrics will be implemented starting 2024-09-15, and we encourage all community members to participate in the nomination process.

 Thank you to everyone who contributed to its development!
 =======